simple boho fall decor

 We have mums, sunflowers, and grasses in the yard which I used to make the below simple floral arrangement on my old macrame piece that I made a couple of years ago.
 The darker pampas grass is the same grass that I used for my pampas grass Christmas tree last year.
 This year I’d like to make a bigger one.
 Let’s see!

-Unfortunately, I don’t have a tutorial for the wall hanging (you can buy one just like it HERE) but I do have a tutorial for the flush mount macrame light fixture, the long narrow wall art piece, the bleached cherry secretary desk, and the macrame dresser drawer pulls you see in the background.
+Unfortunately, I don’t have a tutorial for the wall hanging (you can buy one just like it HERE) but I do have a tutorial for the macrame light fixture, the long narrow wall art piece, the bleached cherry wood desk makeover, and the boho drawer pulls you see in the background.

 As always the kitties need to pose for photos as well.
 They can’t just let me decorate without being able to supervise every step of the process especially if it involves grasses from the yard.